High school girls soccer: Hornets advance in playoffs - Salisbury Post

 Staff report

-WINSTON-SALEM — Sutton Webb scored three goals as No. 14 Salisbury won 4-2 at No. 6 Atkins in the second round of the 2A playoffs Wednesday.
+WINSTON-SALEM — Sutton Webb scored three goals as No. 14 Salisbury won 4-2 at No. 6 Atkins, champs of the Western Piedmont Conference, in the second round of the 2A playoffs on Wednesday.

+Piper Muire assisted on the first goal for the Hornets (12-1) when she found a streaking Webb 13 minutes into the match.

+Muire doubled the lead unassisted on a curling right-footed shot to provide a 2-0 halftime score.

+Webb connected for her second goal on a pass from Caroline Cardelle and completed the hat trick on a pass from Lillie Rusher.

-Salisbury will be going to No. 7 Lake Norman Charter next.
+Salisbury will be going to No. 7 Lake Norman Charter on Friday.

 High school football: Offensive line came together for Hornets, who play for state title tonight